polycrate/polycrate/docs/update.md

 ---
-title: Updating Cloudstack
+title: Updating Polycrate
-description: Update the Cloudstack
+description: Update Polycrate
 ---

 # Updating Cloudstack

 Cloudstack has an built-in update functionality.
-Using `cloudstack self-update` will guide you through the necessary steps to install the latest version of the tool.
+Using `polycrate self-update` will guide you through the necessary steps to install the latest version of the tool.